rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 Physical disabilities can encompass anything from minor impairments of motor-skills to paralysis.
 Motor impairments are common in elderly web users who may rely on a keyboard alone to browse the web – it can be difficuly to operate a mouse which requires small, precise hand movements.

-Ensuring that your website is keyboard-accessible is important; itʼs also quite easy to test! [more here, maybe look at some techniques]
+Ensuring that your website is keyboard-accessible is important, itʼs also quite easy to test: unplug your mouse!
+There are quite a few resources around the web on this topic, and [fixing up your website for keyboard users][keyboard-accessibility] is actually relatively easy.

 ## Users With Cognitive Disabilities ##